vsrinivas/fuchsia/getting_started.md

 section, and pressing Alt-Escape again will take you back to the graphical shell.

-If you would like to use a text shell inside a terminal emulator from within the graphical shell you can launch [moterm](https://fuchsia.googlesource.com/topaz/+/master/app/moterm) by selecting the "Ask Anything" box and typing `moterm`.
+If you would like to use a text shell inside a terminal emulator from within the graphical shell you can launch the [term](https://fuchsia.googlesource.com/topaz/+/master/app/term) by selecting the "Ask Anything" box and typing `moterm`.

 ### Running tests